Berlin Christmas Market Guide, WeihnachtsZauber Gendarmenmarkt – Estimated reading time: 13 minutes

 While the Christmas market at Schloss Charlottenburg is really beautiful, it somehow doesn’t compare to the Christmas market at the Gendarmenmarkt.
 The atmospheric WeihnachtsZauber Gendarmenmarkt is situated in a square surrounded by the Französischer Dom, Deutscher Dom, and the Konzerthaus and is lit up by more than 1,000 strings of lights.

-With about 60,000 visitors annually, people visit the market not only to soak up the festive ambience, but to indulge in top notch food from one of many food stands and restaurants, shop from tons of different vendors selling Christmas decorations, and take in various musical performances.
+With about 60,000 visitors annually (pre-pandemic mind you), people visit the market not only to soak up the festive ambiance, but to indulge in top notch food from one of many food stands and restaurants, shop from tons of different vendors selling Christmas decorations, and take in various musical performances.

 Food and Drink